Concept Interpretations

 ¶

-LLMLabels(*, concept_explainer, activation_granularity=TOKEN, llm_interface, concept_encoding_batch_size=1024, sampling_method=TOP, k_examples=30, k_context=0, use_vocab=False, use_unique_words=False, unique_words_kwargs={}, k_quantile=5, system_prompt=None, concept_model_device=None)
+LLMLabels(*, concept_explainer, activation_granularity=TOKEN, aggregation_strategy=MEAN, llm_interface, concept_encoding_batch_size=1024, sampling_method=TOP, k_examples=30, k_context=0, use_vocab=False, use_unique_words=0, unique_words_kwargs={}, k_quantile=5, system_prompt=None, concept_model_device=None)

 Bases: BaseConceptInterpretationMethod